Santiago-FR/DAB-FinalProject-Santiago/README.md

 Select a city >

--app will display a map of all locations (customized markers), popup will provide location name and some additional general info
+-app will display a map of all locations (customized markers), popup will provide location name and additional info

 -app will display city infrastructure table of locations with contact details, web page url, phone address, etc.